Josie Mansfield: Relationship with Ella Wesner

-In 1873, Mansfield left New York for Paris with Ella Wesner, a male impersonator in Vaudeville.
+In 1873, Mansfield left New York for Paris with Ella Wesner, a male impersonator in vaudeville.
 The event evoked considerable scandal; it was discussed in most of the major metropolitan newspapers and journals in New York, Chicago, and other major American cities.
 Mansfield and Wesner went to Paris and presided over a salon at the Café Américan.
 Wesner returned to the United States alone in the spring of 1873.

 Mid life

 On September 4, 1873, Mansfield was being treated for life-threatening cancer in Paris.
 On November 27, 1874, Mansfield returned to New York on the Parthia from Liverpool, England.

 On May 19, 1888, The New York Times reported that Mansfield was dead and had been secretly buried in Beverly, New Jersey, but a reporter tracked her down at her residence near the Boulevard Pereire in Paris.
-Her auburn hair was reportedly wound in a graceful knot upon the top of her head.

 The 1891 U.S. $1,000 silver certificate, known as the Courtesan Note, depicts the image of a woman that was based on a photograph of Josie Mansfield.

-Second marriage
+Later years

 In October 1891, Mansfield married Robert Livingstone Reade, an expatriate American lawyer, at St George's church, Hanover Square, London.
-Reade was a brother of Katherine Strachan, Lady Falkland.
+Reade was a brother of Katherine Strachan and Mary Reade Cary, Lady Falkland.
 His mother and three members of the bride's family were present at the wedding.
 The couple spent their honeymoon at Brighton.
 They divorced on August 1, 1895.
 Josie was living at 53 Rue Empere, Paris, and Robert was living at the Hotel Brighton.

-Later life

 During her later life, several stories appeared in newspapers claiming that Mansfield was sick and poor and living with siblings, although she was an only child.
 One story claimed that Mansfield lived in Boston from 1896 to 1899, calling herself "Mrs. Josie Welton."
 The same article claimed that Mansfield was paralyzed on her right side, and was going to live with her "sister" in Philadelphia.
 Another article claimed that from 1902 through 1909, Mansfield was living as "Mrs. Mary Lawler" with a "brother" in Watertown, South Dakota.
 Somehow she returned to Paris where she lived for many years.

 Death

 In 1931, while shopping at a department store in Paris, Mansfield collapsed.
 She was taken to the American Hospital in Neuilly-sur-Seine, where she died at the age of 83.
 Her physician, Dr. G. M. Converse, certified the cause of death as stomach cancer.
-She was buried on October 29, 1931 as Mrs. Helen Josephine Mansfield Reade, in a grave beside her mother's in historic Montparnasse Cemetery on the southern heights of Paris.
+She was buried on October 29, 1931, as Mrs. Helen Josephine Mansfield Reade, in a grave beside her mother's in historic Montparnasse Cemetery on the southern heights of Paris.
 Two servants and a friend attended her service at the American Cathedral of the Holy Trinity and her burial.
 The friend may have been Mr. A. D. Weil, who is listed on her death certificate as accompanying her effects.